Improve Firearm Performance & Appearance with PVD Coatings!

 Photo courtesy of STI International

-A PVD coating protects important surfaces from wear and scratching, while providing a distinctive color to your gun.
-While dark gold (TiN) is probably the most common gun coating color, other types of PVD coatings can also be applied for a distinctive look (AlTiN for charcoal black, CrN for metallic and Alpha for light gold to name a few).
-If you are considering having some gun parts coated, this flyer provides additional information.
+A PVD coating protects important surfaces from wear and scratching while providing a distinctive color to your gun.
+While dark gold (TiN) is probably the most common gun coating color, other types of PVD coatings can also be applied for a distinctive look (AlTiN for charcoal black, CrN for metallic, and Alpha for light gold to name a few).